Anirban166/testComplexity/README.md

 ```
 <img width = "100%" src = "Images/timememorycDPA.png"> <br>
 - **Comparison Plots** <br>
-In order to visually compare different algorithms based on the benchmarked metrics returned as a data frame by the quantifiers, one can appropriately add a third column (to help distinguish by aesthetics based on it) with a unique value for each of the data frames, combine them using an `rbind()` and then plot the resultant data frame using suitable aesthetics, geometry, scale, labels/titles etcetera via a ggplot: <br>
+In order to visually compare different algorithms based on the benchmarked metrics returned as a data frame by the quantifiers, one can appropriately add a third column (to help distinguish by aesthetics based on it) with a unique value for each of the data frames, combine them using an `rbind()` and then plot the resultant data frame using suitable aesthetics, geometry, scale, labels/titles etc. via a ggplot: <br>
 ```r
 df.substring <- asymptoticTimings(substring(paste(rep("A", N), collapse = ""), 1:N, 1:N), data.sizes = 10^seq(1, 4, by = 0.5))
 asymptoticTimeComplexityClass(df.substring)